 No, not a bit, Sean.

-He is very popular in his district, would have no trouble finding one of the people he has worked with to continue the platform and be just as popular as he is, and then if they want to wind up actually making their campaign money more efficient, find a good candidate, kind of like Doug with the same platform and a pulse and a little bit of uh you know, a little bit of uh personality and run him in Tom Price's district.
+And then if they want to wind up actually making their campaign money more efficient, find a good candidate, kind of like Doug, with the same platform and a pulse and a little bit of, you know, a little bit of personality and run him in Tom Price's district.

-You've got a crescent all the way through from Gainesville through Roswell over into Loudermouth.
+You've got a crescent all the way through from Gainesville through Roswell over into Loudermill, you know, of great guys who stand up and do what they're supposed to do.

-And I'm really disappointed in uh our governor.
+And I'm really disappointed in our governor.

-I've worked with them and um you know I I just could not believe that there's probably some kind of magical angle going on that we're not aware of, and uh I'm not sure it can make sense.
+I've worked with him and I just could not believe that there's got to be some kind of magic point going on that we're not aware of.

 But this was really dumb.

-And I just can't believe it because they have a golden opportunity to do the right thing long term and also you know, add more to the congressional seats that are now available that we could do something good with.
+And I just can't believe it because they have a golden opportunity to do the right thing long term and also, you know, add more to the congressional seats that are now available that we could do something good with.

-You know, the the Republican Party around here does things in, you know, you work with them and then they do something like this, and you kind of go over and bash my bald little head against the one the wall and say, Why am I doing this?
+You know, the Republican Party around here does things in, you know, you work with them and then they do something like this.

-Why why do I sit there and get disappointed each time because nobody uses any brains and doesn't have any sense?
+Why do I sit there and get disappointed each time because nobody uses any brains and doesn't have any sense?

 I do not get it.

-There should only be one criterion.
+There should only be one criteria.

-By the way, the criteria is not Donald J. Trump.
+And by the way, the criteria is not Donald J. Trump.

 The criteria is serving the people of Georgia.

-The people, you know, not making a million well promises, no, no, no, this person will be a conservative in spite of all the money they have donated to liberal rhino republicans, John McCain, and everybody else.
+This person will be a conservative in spite of all the money they have donated to liberal rhino Republicans, John McCain and everybody else.

 No, you don't have to worry about that with Doug Collins.

-So uh it's frustrating.
+So it's frustrating.

-And to me, it's what the swamp, it's what politicians are, and that's what we dislike about them.
+And to me, it's what the swamp, it's what politicians are.

 We'll continue.

-Two individuals, Das Kent and one other uh person.
+Jas Kent and one other person.

 And you're not willing to tell us who that other individual is.